-This program aims to develop skills and nurture talent by providing opportunities to develop individual creativity while receiving high quality training in music.
+The Bachelor of Music develops and nurtures students’ skills and talents by providing opportunities to develop individual creativity while receiving high quality training in music.
 Students receive individual and group tuition in their principal instrument, attend classes in essential core academic curricula, and have the opportunity to study a variety of electives.
-The Conservatorium is also able to offer a variety of performance experiences as well as the opportunity to attend concerts and workshops.
-The concerts and workshops are often presented by high profile national and international musicians who regularly visit the Conservatorium.
-The program involves a broad base of performance activities including jazz, popular music, improvisation, creative production and world music.
+The Conservatorium regularly attracts high-profile national and international musicians for performances and workshops in jazz, popular music, improvisation, creative production and world music.

-Music graduates find work as performers and music makers or work within the music industry in a variety of roles.
-The study of music involves the development of many skills – communication, team, project management and research – and a strong sense of creativity that may be transferred into many fields outside the music industry.
+With their high level of skill in their principal study area, graduates find work as performers and music makers in a variety of roles within the industry.
+Completion of the degree develops many skills – communication, team, project management, and research – and a strong sense of creativity that may be transferred into many fields outside the music industry.

 Visit the online showcase to listen to samples University of Newcastle staff and student work.